sjanhunen/dokimazo/papers/one-question.rst

    [Mar 12:24-25 KJV] 24 And Jesus answering said unto them, Do ye not therefore err, because ye know not the scriptures, neither the power of God?
 25 For when they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven.

+The Sadducees distorted the Word of God by leaving things out.
 Had they truly known the Scriptures and the power of God, they would have never even had the hypothetical difficulity.

 The Scribe
 ----------

-Finally, seeing how well Jesus had answered the Sadducee, a Scribe decided to ask a skill testing question.
+Seeing how well Jesus had answered the Sadducee, a Scribe decided to ask a skill testing question.
 The Scribes were the keepers and teachers of the Law.
 They liked to sort, categorize, organize, and study the commandments.
-Perhaps they even got into debates over which commandments were most important.
+Perhaps they even got into debates over which commandments were most important:

-   [Insert Scribes question]
+   [Mar 12:28 KJV] 28 And one of the scribes came, and having heard them reasoning together, and perceiving that he had answered them well, asked him, Which is the first commandment of all?

 Christ answers this simply and directly with insight that actually applies to all three questions:

    [Mar 12:29-31 KJV] 29 And Jesus answered him, The first of all the commandments [is], Hear, O Israel; The Lord our God is one Lord: 30 And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this [is] the first commandment.
 31 And the second [is] like, [namely] this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.

 I believe this is actually the answer all three needed to hear.
 It's one thing to read, teach, and debate the Words of God.
-But its an entirely different thing to understand and want the heart of God that is behind those words.
-For your heart to be on the same page as God's heart.
+But its an entirely different thing to understand them from your heart and to want what God wants from the heart.
 That's a totally different experience.

-All three of these leaders had access to the same Words of God.
-But for them, it seems it was more about the words than the heart.
-The Pharisees added to the Word.
-The Saducees took away from the Word.
-The Scribes spent time trying to organize, categorize, and rank the Words.

-Out of the three, it seems that the Scribe is touched in some way by Christ's answer

-   [Insert Christ's answer here]

 The Greatest Commandment
 ========================